 - 9.1 We recognise that teaching, training and learning support staff have an important role to play in embedding equality & diversity into their lessons and tutorials.
-We run training sessions for staff on how to embed equality and diversity into lessons and materials and what behaviour on equality and diversity is appropriate in lessons. - 9.2 For instance, our teaching, training and learning support staff are encouraged to deal with issues as they arise in lessons and to tackle prejudice, stereotyping, banter and negative behaviours about one or more minority groups (e.g. BME people, disabled people, immigrants, homosexual people and sexist jokes/issues). - 9.3 Staff are encouraged to undertake equality training during their employment and to undertake training for the achievement of the Level 2 Award in Equality & Diversity. - 9.4 All new staff, as part of their induction, complete an equality & diversity e-learning package, as referred to in section 7.2. - 9.5 Bridgwater and Taunton College has a clear expectation of the standard of working with staff, students and external individuals harmoniously with respect for everyone's needs and characteristics.
+We run training sessions for staff on how to embed equality and diversity into lessons and materials and what behaviour on equality and diversity is appropriate in lessons. - 9.2 Teaching, training and support staff are encouraged to deal with issues as they arise in lessons and to tackle prejudice, stereotyping, banter and negative behaviours about one or more minority groups (e.g. BME people, disabled people, immigrants, homosexual and transgender people and sexual banter and harassment). - 9.3 Staff and governors are encouraged to undertake equality training during their employment, provided either by College staff or external trainers - 9.4 All new staff, as part of their induction, complete an equality & diversity e-learning package, as referred to in section 7.2 - 9.5 Bridgwater and Taunton College has a clear expectation of the standard of working with staff, students and external individuals harmoniously with respect for everyone's needs and characteristics.